top of page

 Making Sense of the Evidence

-There seem to be some risks unique to teens, with the slight increase in depression seen in some studies likely to be a concerning.
+There seem to be some risks unique to teens, with the slight increase in depression seen in some studies likely to be a concern for parents.
 Though the evidence is mixed, it’s still an important consideration.
-This may be especially true if she has a history of mood disorders or there is a strong history of anxiety and depression in the family.
+If your teen decides the pill is right for her, it’s crucial to understand how low mood might manifest and monitor her closely for any changes.

-If your teen decides the pill is right for her, it’s crucial for you both to understand how low mood might manifest and monitor her closely for any changes.
-Starting the pill may coincide with big life changes, like going to university or college, which can also affect mood and make it more difficult for any changes to be picked up on early.
-If possible, it might be helpful to start the pill a few months before this transition, so a healthcare provider can monitor her and adjust treatment if needed.
+Starting the pill may coincide with big life changes, like going to university or college, which can also affect mood.
+If possible, it might be helpful to start the pill a few months before this transition so a healthcare provider can monitor her and adjust treatment if needed.

 As with any medication, it’s important to consider the risk of not using it.
 Conditions like acne, endometriosis and PCOS can worsen mood and quality of life if left untreated, while an unwanted pregnancy can have a serious psychological impact.